-According to history, it is said that the Chinese discovered and began manufacturing fireworks sometime near the sixth century AD.
+According to the history of sparklers, the Chinese discovered and began manufacturing fireworks sometime near the sixth century AD.
 As fireworks became more complex and widely crafted, the quickly became a standard part of nearly every celebration in Asia.

-Though it is impossible to know for sure who created the first handheld sparkler and where exactly it was created, it is widely accepted in history that an architect named Callinicos of Heliopolis, who lived in 670 AD, created a device called a “cheirosiphon”.
-While the “cheirosiphon” is the first handheld firework we know of, it is thought to have been closer to a small roman candle.
-However, this handheld firework ultimately led to the more traditional style of sparkler as popularity and availability became widespread.
+Knowing for sure who created the first handheld sparkler is nearly impossible.
+However, it is widely accepted that the inventor was an architect named Callinicos of Heliopolis.
+He lived in 670 AD, and created a device called a “cheirosiphon“.
+In general, the “cheirosiphon” is the first and oldest handheld firework that we know of.
+However, it is thought to have been more similar to a small roman candle.
+Regardless, this handheld firework ultimately led to the more traditional style of sparkler as popularity and availability became widespread.

 How the History of Sparklers is Being Shaped in Modern Times

 Of course, the history of sparklers doesn’t end there.
 Every year, there are more and more varieties of sparklers that hit the market.
 There are new styles, shapes, colors, and more to constantly push the barriers of what we think is possible.
 There are sparklers for almost every occasion now, and there are several ways to use them that you never would dream of.
 Here is how they are being used in modern times.

 Since the 1920s, America has been obsessed with fireworks on the 4th of July.
 Almost every backyard in the country has a grill full of hot dogs and a vehicle full of fireworks on this holiday.
 Overall, sparklers are the most popular fireworks item in the country.
 Their contribution to Independence Day has made them into an iconic item that is adored by everyone.